compute-io/add/README.md

 #### add( arr, x[, opts] )

-Computes an element-wise addition. `x` may be either an `array` of equal length or a `numeric` scalar.
+Computes an element-wise addition. `x` may be either an `array` of equal length or a `numeric` value.

 ``` javascript
 var arr = [ 2, 1, 4, 2 ],